Stand-With-Crypto/swc-web/docs/Coding Conventions.md

 - Constants should be ALL_UPPER_SNAKE_CASE
   - When defining a constant array, add `readonly` to prevent unexpected mutations
 - variables that are booleans should be prefixed with a descriptor that implies a yes or no answer.
 Examples of prefixes include `has`, `is`, `should`, `can`, etc
+- If a parameter or prop is required by a component, function or method it should never be defined as optional

 ## Validation